-If your child, like mine, has been going along peacefully, but suddenly becomes incredibly difficult to deal with, more aggressive, angry, moody, and loses all motivation, it is likely due to hormonal changes affecting his brain.
+If your child has been going along peacefully, but suddenly becomes incredibly difficult to deal with, more aggressive, angry, moody, and loses all motivation, it is likely due to hormonal changes affecting his brain.

-The Female Hormonal Cycle and How It Affects Us
+The Female Hormonal Cycle and How It Affects Behavior

 From puberty on, estrogen sets up the cycles in the female brain such as sleep, mood, body temperature, and even breathing.
 We are more relaxed in the first two weeks of our cycle, and have greater social and verbal abilities.
 Around day fourteen, progesterone begins affecting the brain’s circuitry and girls become more irritable, have less ability to focus, and slow down.
 Progesterone plummets during the last few days of the menstrual cycle and females can become stressed, aggressive and even hostile right before their period begins.
 Low progesterone causes lack of energy.